CSCfi/csc-user-guide/docs/cloud/rahti/rahti-migration.md

 ![Create PersistentVolumeClaim](../img/Create_PersistentVolumeClaim.png)

 * For the moment only a single type of `StorageClass` can be used.
-It corresponds to `Cinder` volumes, which can only be read or write by a single Pod.
+It corresponds to `Cinder` volumes, which can only be read or write (mounted) by a single node (In order to mount it in several Pods, you need to use [Pod affinity](https://docs.csc.fi/cloud/tutorials/pod-affinity/), so all the Pods are created on the same node).

 * A unique name within the project must be provided.